 We Can Help!

 When faced with administering a loved one’s estate and having to obtain a grant of probate then one of the first questions you might ask yourself is “What is Probate?”.
 It’s not something that many people come across very often and it is usually in very sad circumstances following a loved one’s death.
 Knowing what probate is and trying to sort out the estate administration can be time-consuming and challenging.
 However, you don’t have to do it all by yourself.
 We can help!
 Seeking help and assistance and delegating some aspects of your loved one’s estate to a firm of specialist solicitors like ourselves is perfectly normal.
 In fact, many people who ask the question “What is probate?” use solicitors to sort out the administration of their loved one’s estate.
 By delegating the probate process and the administration of the estate, hopefully you can find some time and space to concentrate on more important things such as starting the grieving process and coming to terms with your loss.

 We offer a free no obligation chat so you can discuss what the Probate costs will be.
-Simply call us on 0800 3 10 11 12 or 01536 276300 and ask for Adrian or Mandy at our Corby office or 01536 311690 and ask for James or John at our Kettering office.
+Simply call us free on 0800 3 10 11 12 or telephone 01536 276300 and ask for Adrian or Mandy at our Corby office or 01536 311690 and ask for James or John at our Kettering office.
 We would be delighted to discuss your situation with you.

 Free Probate & Estates Information Guide

 We offer a free, no-obligation guide called “How to Administer a Loved One’s Estate”.
 It’s packed with useful information and hints and tips on what to do and explains what probate is.
 So if you are not sure what to do at the moment, and simply want some further information, then download our free information guide.